 When an accident occurs and fault is clear, the insurance company of the person responsible for the accident will generally have to pay fairly steep compensatory amounts.
 While this can include concrete numbers, such as medical expenses, lost wages and the cost of adjusting to lifelong disabilities, it can also encompass less quantifiable factors like mental pain and suffering, damage to a person’s social life and loss of major life experiences.

-Because damages following a major injury are so complicated, the damages and compensation formula was invented to make sure that injury victims received the right amount and that insurance companies weren’t paying out exorbitantly high claim amounts.
+Because damages following a major injury are so complicated, the damages and compensation formula was invented to make sure that people injured in accidents that weren’t their fault received the right amount and that insurance companies weren’t paying out exorbitantly high claim amounts.

 How the Formula is Used in a Personal Injury Claim

 In the damages and compensation formula, there are two numbers that will determine your final claim amount.
 The first number is referred to as medical special damages, which are all the medical expenses you’ve incurred as a result of your accident; the other number is called general damages, and this includes everything not medically related, including mental and emotional pain.